Do Pros Use Graphite or Steel Shafts? It Depends Which Club (2022)

 Mitsubishi’s Metal Mesh Technology (MMT) shafts are also being designed with the key thought in mind of blending the strength of steel with the flexibility of graphite by adding a small section of metal mesh into the tip section of these shafts (i.e. the few inches attached to the club head) to increase both the weight and stability of the shaft.

-2022 Master Champion Scottie Scheffler meanwhile is using a Nippon Pro Modus3 Hybrid Tour X ‘Graphite on Steel’ shaft in his Srixon Z U85 utility 3-iron and this is another shaft that aims to integrate the benefits of graphite and steel together.
+2022 Masters Champion and world no.1 Scottie Scheffler meanwhile is using a Nippon Pro Modus3 Hybrid Tour X ‘Graphite on Steel’ shaft in both his Srixon Z U85 utility 3-iron and 4-iron and this is another shaft that aims to integrate the benefits of graphite and steel together.

-Now these shafts are still clearly categorised as graphite, because that is the material they are principally made of, but it shows when it comes to utility irons the choice between steel and graphite is much less clear cut than it is with the pros drivers, fairway woods and hybrids.
+Now these shafts are still clearly categorized as graphite, because that is the material they are principally made of, but it shows when it comes to utility irons the choice between steel and graphite is much less clear cut than it is with the pros drivers, fairway woods, hybrids and standard irons.

-And this is backed up in our detailed analysis of the shafts being used by the top 100 PGA Tour pros in their utility irons which highlights that 14 players chose a graphite shaft with another 21 pros preferring a steel shaft model.
+And this is backed up in our detailed analysis of the shafts being used by the top 100 PGA Tour pros in their driving/utility irons which highlights that 12 players chose a graphite shaft with another 14 pros preferring a steel shaft model.

 Do Pros Use Graphite or Steel Shafts In Their Wedges?